yannvanhalewyn/yannvanhalewyn/README.md

 Real time music visualisations engine 👾 https://github.com/yannvanhalewyn/wolftrap-visuals

 An graphics engine build on OpenGL using Clojure that can take MIDI information to generate real time complicated and mathematical visual experiences in support of the music.

-## Realms of Inner Magic
-*A social experiment disguised as an MMORPG*

-Build the next generation society 🧙 https://github.com/yannvanhalewyn/realms-of-inner-magic

-A fantasy MMORPG geared towards showing humans an experience of building a society based on unconditional love.

 ## Boyscout
 *Interactive pathfinding algorithm visualizer*